Vivek92503/Task-Manager/README.md

 # 🧾 License

-This project is licensed under the MIT License(opensource.org/licenses/MIT).
+This project is licensed under the [MIT License](opensource.org/licenses/MIT).

 # 🙌 Acknowledgements